shubhamsahu9305/Projects/README.md

 # Projects
-It contains all the source code of the github projects
+It contains all the source code related to the projects